Academic Resource Guide - Planning for Exams

 - Use a study guide.
 Restructure your notes by creating outlines or lists, concept maps that focus on main concepts, and flashcards.
 You may also wish to find or make a practice exam.
 Know the format of your test.
 Will it be multiple choice, essay, or fill in the blank?

 - Study smart.
 Find a place to study without distractions.
 Form study groups and use them to explain the material to someone else, ask questions, and compare notes.

 - Learn long-term test preparation.
 Review old tests, review notes daily after class, keep up with the reading, and join a study group.
 One week before the test, prepare a study schedule and put the material into a useful study tool.
 The day before the test, have a brief review session.
 Make sure you get enough sleep the night before to avoid drowsiness on the day of the exam.

 - Prepare on the day of the test.
 Eat a well-balanced breakfast the morning of the test.
 Arrive early for tests.

 - Know how to take different types of tests.
 Read the directions carefully.
 Answer questions in a strategic order, such as answering easy questions first.
-Review the test before turning it in.
-Review the information on the next page to learn how to take multiple-choice tests, essay exams, and cumulative exams.
+Make sure to review the test before turning it in.

 Adapted from Kent State University Academic Success Center’s Test Preparation Workshop PowerPoint.